ofrohn/d3-celestial/readme.md

   ]};
 ```

-Next we define the apperance of the objects and labels as they will appear on the map.
+Next we define the appearance of the objects and labels as they will appear on the map.
 The values are equivalent to CSS-formats.
 Fill and stroke colors are only necessary if the objects should appear solid (fill) or as an outline (stroke), or an outline with a semitransparent filling as below.
 Width gives the line width for outlines.

 ```js
 var pointStyle = {